ArielAyala/store-angular-17/README.md

 4. Start the development server with `ng serve`.
 5. Open your web browser and go to `http://localhost:4200/` to view the application.

+## Deployed Application

+The deployed application can be accessed at the following link: https://arielayala.github.io/store-angular-17/

 ## Project Structure

 The project structure includes the following key directories and files: